-The minutes of these two meetings are published and accessible to all the staff of the Department through our documentation management tool, Inc@web our SPTO intranet.
+The minutes of these two meetings are published and accessible to all the staff of the Department through our SPTO intranet.
 These meeting Minutes include all the information about quality objectives and their follow up, as well as indicators.
-Also quality objectives and their follow ups, as well as, indicators are also record on this application, this .
-This way we assure that all the staff involved in QMS have access to this information.
+This way we assure that all the staff involved in QMS has access to this information.

-Every three four months the QMG holds follow-up meetings.
+Every four months the QMG holds follow-up meetings.
 The agenda of those meetings is:

 - 1. Monitoring actions approved on previous meetings. - 2.
 Monitoring Non Conformities, Corrective and Preventative actions - 3.
 Monitoring Customer Information: Satisfaction Survey and Complains - 4.
 Monitoring Quality objectives evolution - 5.
-Monitoring Quality indicators evolution

-- 6. Monitoring results of Quality controls on issued reports - 7.
+Monitoring Quality indicators evolution - 6.
+Monitoring results of Quality controls on issued reports - 7.
 Monitoring actions related to Internal and External audit reports. - 8.
 Study the impact on QMS of possible actions in the Patent Department - 9.
 Monitoring of the results of quality control on products